may12day/Sorting-Visualizer/README.md

 ---

-<p align="center"> Developed a graphical user interface (GUI) application in Python that facilitates the visualization of a range of sorting algorithms.
+<p align="center"> Graphical user interface (GUI) application in Python that facilitates the visualization of a range of sorting algorithms.
     <br>
 </p>